 - The Pap test (or Pap smear) looks for precancers, cell changes on the cervix that might become cervical cancer if they are not treated appropriately.

 - The HPV test looks for the virus that can cause these cell changes.

 Talk to your health care provider about when a Pap test is most appropriate for you.
 Tests for specific HPV strains can support earlier diagnosis of cervical cancer.

 If you are a woman between the ages 50-64 years old, low income, and uninsured, contact DOH-Orange’s Breast and Cervical Cancer Early Detection Program at 407-858-1421 about the Pap test program.
 Learn more about the Breast and Cervical Cancer Early Detection Program at http://orange.floridahealth.gov/programs-and-services/clinical-and-nutrition-services/breast-cervical-cancer-program/index.html

 Learn more about the HPV Vaccine at http://www.cdc.gov/vaccines/index.html

-Learn more at the department’s Immunization Section or contact your county health department.
+To learn more about the department’s Immunization Section visit http://www.floridahealth.gov/programs-and-services/immunization/ or contact your county health department.